ljohnston/vim/README.md

         -uninstallIU org.eclim.installer.feature.group
   ```

-I got the above from the console after running the gui installer.
+I got the above fro the console after running the gui installer.
-Seems it would take some serious doin' to figure out what to
+Seems it would take some serious doin', however, to figure out what to
-install and what the actual arguments in something liek the above
+install and what the actual arguments in something like the above
 would need to be.